© www.utopianature.com 2006-2008

 Spotted Towhee - uncommon fall to spring; TC;SR;LM;U

-Canyon Towhee - very local enigmatic uncommon resident; TC;SR;U;N
+Canyon Towhee - very local, enigmatic, uncommon resident; TC;SR;U;N

 Chipping Sparrow - common fall to spring, few locally in summer; TC;UP;N